etown285/employeetracker/README.md

 * Allows user to add departments, roles, and employees.
 * Allows user to view departments, roles, and employees.
 * Allows user to update employee roles.
-* Uses Node.js and MYSQL.
+* Uses Node.js, MYSQL, and inquirer.

 ## Usage